So much of the adventure and fun of RVing across North America is serendipity – the places you find while you're on the way to somewhere else.

-So it was for us as we were making our way to the Grand Canyon and came across the Vermillion Cliffs, the Navajo Bridge and the Rock House in northern Arizona.
+So it was for us as we were making our way to the Grand Canyon and came across the Vermillion Cliffs, the Navajo Bridge, and the Rock House in northern Arizona.
 They are three separate places that make for great stops of an hour or two each.

-The Vermillion Cliffs is actually a National Monument, located just south of the Utah border on the Colorado Plateau, bordering the Kaibab National Forest to the west and Glen Canyon National Recreation Area to the east.
+The Vermillion Cliffs is actually a National Monument, located just south of the Utah border on the Colorado Plateau.
+It borders the Kaibab National Forest to the west and Glen Canyon National Recreation Area to the east.

 While the House Rock Valley Road/BLM 1065 is a maintained dirt road it may be impassable when wet.
 Other roads on the Monument require a four-wheel drive-high clearance vehicle due to deep sand.

 We stopped in several turnoffs and snapped photos, marveling at the way the sandstone changed colors as the sun played peekaboo with the big white puffy clouds.

 The Vermillion Cliffs were on an important route from Utah to Arizona used by settlers during the 19th Century.
 In fact, highway 89A basically follows the old wagon route west.

 By the way, there is no spring at Bitter Spring.
 Nor is there a lake at Jacob Lake.
 Ask the locals and they'll give you several explanations for the names.

 But Navajo Bridge is a great stop.
 Actually, it's two bridges, both similar in appearance and right next to each other, spanning Glen Canyon the Colorado River.
 These two bridges, one historic and one new, represent one of only seven land crossings of the Colorado River for 750 miles.

 There's ample parking on the west side.
 There, the old rest area was remodeled and expanded to include an interpretive center.

 We were delighted to spot a condor resting on the girders of the new bridge.
 The Vermillion Cliffs are a California Condor release site.

 There were not a lot of vendors on the east side the day we visited.
 But just down the road, a few miles to the west near Old Cliff Dweller’s Lodge is another place worth pulling over.
 It's known as the Rock House.

 There's quite the story there.
 It contains the remnants of a life once lived by 1920s Ziegfeld Follies dancer Blanche Russell, who left her career to care for her ill husband.

-Deciding she loved the splendid isolation, the solitude, the scenery and the endless blue sky, she and her husband Bill bought some land and in the 1930’s established a camp and a small trading company proceeded to build their unique stone house and its various outbuildings.
+Deciding she loved the splendid isolation, the solitude, the scenery, and the endless blue sky, she and her husband Bill bought some land and in the 1930s.

 The house and outbuildings are still there.

-See what I mean about serendipity?
+See what I mean about serendipity travel?